 Dynatrace provides out-of-the-box availability monitoring of Windows services.
 Define a service you want to monitor based on its name and manage the scope of your monitoring using host groups.
 All the services you define have custom metric events for alerting enabled by default.

 Define a monitored service

 To monitor a Windows service

-- Determine the Windows service name.
-In Windows, open Services and check its name in the service properties.
-It's important you use the exact Windows-provided name, because this is how Dynatrace identifies your service.
-For example, the name of the Windows Defender Antivirus Service is
+In Windows, determine the Windows service name: open Services, find the service, and check its properties.
+Be sure to use the exact Windows-provided service name, because this is how Dynatrace identifies your service.
+In this example, we display the properties of Windows License Manager Service to see that the Windows service name is

-- Optional Narrow the Windows service availability monitoring to a host group of your choice.
+- Optional Host group narrows the Windows service availability monitoring to a host group of your choice.

 Custom events for alerting on Windows service availability